languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -check if some rules from xml-copy-editor.sourceforge.net are useful for us (see its source in the xmlcopyeditor-1.0.9.5/src/rulesets directory) -make the dist-src work (= compile out of the box) -add a layer to use the simple XML so the LanguageTool GUIs can use An Gramadoir?
- -load (language-specific) abbreviations from an external file -stand-alone GUI: mark errors in upper part of window -Auto-reload rules if file timestamp has changed?
+ -stand-alone GUI: mark errors in upper part of window -Auto-reload rules if file timestamp has changed?
  -enable style registers and/or rule classes